rdeepak2002/reddit-place-script-2022/README.md

 ENV_C_START='["0"]'
 ```

+- ENV_PLACE_USERNAME is the username of the developer account
+- ENV_PLACE_PASSWORD is the password of the developer account
+- ENV_PLACE_APP_CLIENT_ID is the client id for the app / script registered with Reddit
+- ENV_PLACE_SECRET_KEY is the secret key for the app / script registered with Reddit
+- ENV_DRAW_X_START specifies the x position to draw the image on the r/place canvas
+- ENV_DRAW_Y_START specifies the y position to draw the image on the r/place canvas
+- ENV_R_START specifies which x position of the original image to start at while drawing it
+- ENV_C_START specifies which y position of the original image to start at while drawing it

 Note: Multiple fields can be passed into the arrays to spawn a thread for each one.

 Change image.jpg to specify what image to draw.
 One pixel is drawn every 5 minutes and only jpeg images are supported.